philrz/super/docs/commands/super.md

 omitted from some command.
 The beauty of SuperDB is that all of this "just works" but it would otherwise perform poorly.
-* If the default format were Super Binary, then users would be endlessly annoyed by binary output to their terminal when forgetting to type `-f jsup`.
+* If the default format were Super Binary, then users would be endlessly annoyed by binary output to their terminal when forgetting to type `-f sup`.

 In practice, we have found that the output defaults "just do the right thing" almost all of the time.